Skip to main content

 Reading Ohms

 A typical solenoid coil reads 20-60 ohms by itself.
-Wire resistance adds a few more ohms depending on the run length.
-So 16-70 ohms total is the healthy range.
+Wire resistance adds to that, a few more ohms depending on how long the run is, so the total you measure at the controller is always at or above the coil's own reading.
+20-70 ohms is the healthy window.
 If you read OL (open line) or infinite resistance, the wire is broken somewhere.
-Under 10 ohms usually means a short circuit — two wires touching underground.
+A reading below the coil's own 20-ohm floor points at a short — two wires touching underground.

 What the Ohm Readings Mean